jhonkaniemi/bite/bite/examples.md

 # BITE Examples

-BITE examples is a collection of different biotic agents showcasing different functionalities of BITE and how the agent parameters are setup in Javascript.
+BITE examples is a collection of different biotic agents showcasing the various functionalities of BITE and how the agent parameters are setup in Javascript.

 ## Heterobasidion root rot